sand-worm-labs/docs/blog/2025-05-17-building-the-future-of-onchain-data.md

 ### What's Live Right Now

-- WQL — simple, expressive, and powerful
+- WQL: simple, expressive, and powerful
 - A clean, fast IDE with tabs, previews, and gist saving
 - Public query explorer (no sign-up needed)
 - Fork + remix queries like a dev sandbox